 Replace old appliances with up-to-date and energy-efficient models.
-Not only will they look better, but you will see immediate savings on your energy costs; these two factors can have a big impact on potential buyers.
+Not only will they look better, but you will see immediate savings on your energy costs.
+These two factors can have a significant impact on potential buyers.

-Aging, drafty windows and doors can have a big impact on your home’s heating and cooling costs.
-Installing high-quality windows and doors could save you hundreds per year, and they will greatly improve the look of your house.
+Ageing, drafty windows and doors can significantly impact your home’s heating and cooling costs.
+Installing high-quality windows and doors could save you hundreds per year, and they will substantially improve the look of your house.

-If that kind of a project feels too big to tackle, consider smaller projects like adding to or replacing the caulking around windows and doors or improving your attic’s insulation.
+If that kind of project feels too big to tackle, consider smaller tasks like adding to or replacing the caulking around windows and doors or improving your attic’s insulation.

 Depending on where you live, you might also be able to cash in on tax rebates and government incentives to help defer the up-front costs of improving your home’s energy efficiency.

 A Little Paint Goes a Long Way

 You don’t get a second chance to make a first impression, and neither does your home.
 Weathered exterior paint looks dingy and can undermine your efforts to get the best price on the open market, which is why a fresh cost of paint is one of the simplest and cheapest ways to increase your home’s curb appeal and the price it will fetch.

 Burke Financial Can Help You Get a Home Improvement Loan

 To start increasing your home’s value, you will want to make sure you have the funding necessary for the projects you wish to undertake.
 The best way to go is by taking out a home equity loan for many people.
 These loans are secure and stable to secure funds with minimal hassle.